 Understand the Tax Data Flow of Purchase Transactions

-Add Purchase Transactions and applying Payments
+Add Purchase Transactions and applying the Payments

 TAX DATA FLOW OF PURCHASE TRANSACTIONS

 1. When you record Purchase transactions (Sales Invoice for Goods / Official Receipt for Services) in JuanTax, tax data are pulled to your Purchase Book Journal, Cash Disbursement Book, and General Ledger.